Revelation: Individual revelation

-According to Dumitru Stăniloae, Eastern Orthodox Church’s position on general/special revelation is in stark contrast to Protestant and Catholic theologies that see a clear difference between general and special revelation and tend to argue that the former is not sufficient to salvation.
-In Orthodox Christianity, he argues, there is no separation between the two and supernatural revelation merely embodies the former in historical persons and actions.
+According to Dumitru Stăniloae, the Eastern Orthodox doctrine on general/special revelation is in stark contrast to Protestant and Catholic theologies, as they differentiate between general and special revelation, and tend to argue that the former is not sufficient to salvation.
+In Eastern Orthodox Christianity, he argues, there is no separation between the two and supernatural revelation merely embodies the former in historical persons and actions.

 "Continuous revelation" is a term for the theological position that God continues to reveal divine principles or commandments to humanity.

 In the 20th century, religious existentialists proposed that revelation held no content in and of itself but rather that God inspired people with his presence by coming into contact with them.
 Revelation is a human response that records how we respond to God.

-The philosopher Friedrich Nietzsche wrote of his personal experience of inspiration and his own experience of "the idea of revelation" in his work Ecce Homo:
+German philosopher Friedrich Nietzsche wrote of his personal experience of inspiration and his own experience of "the idea of revelation" in his work Ecce Homo:

 Has any one at the end of the nineteenth century any distinct notion of what poets of a stronger age understood by the word inspiration?
 If not, I will describe it.
 If one had the smallest vestige of superstition left in one, it would hardly be possible completely to set aside the idea that one is the mere incarnation, mouthpiece, or medium of an almighty power.
 The idea of revelation, in the sense that something which profoundly convulses and upsets one becomes suddenly visible and audible with indescribable certainty and accuracy—describes the simple fact.
 One hears—one does not seek; one takes—one does not ask who gives: a thought suddenly flashes up like lightning, it comes with necessity, without faltering—I have never had any choice in the matter.